fivetran/dbt_shopify/README.md

 ```

 #### Adding Metafields
-In [May 2021](https://fivetran.com/docs/applications/shopify/changelog#may2021) the Shopify connector included support for the [metafield resource](https://shopify.dev/api/admin-rest/2023-01/resources/metafield).
+In [May 2021](https://fivetran.com/docs/applications/shopify/changelog#may2021) the Shopify connector introduced support for the [metafield resource](https://shopify.dev/api/admin-rest/2023-01/resources/metafield).

 If you would like to take advantage of these metafields, this package offers corresponding mapping models which append these metafields to the respective source object for the following tables: collection, customer, order, product_image, product, product_variant, shop.
 If enabled, these models will materialize as `shopify__[object]_metafields` for each respective supported object.
 To enable these metafield mapping models, you may use the following configurations within your `dbt_project.yml`.

 >**Note 1**: These metafield models will contain all the same records as the corresponding staging models with the exception of the metafield columns being added.